llafuente/retropia/nintendo/nintendo-64/controllers.md

 Response

-* first byte: 05
+* first byte: 0x05
-* second byte: 00
+* second byte: 0x05 (some: 0x00)
 * third byte:
-  * 01 if there is a controller pack plugged in.
+  * 0x01 if there is a controller pack plugged in.
-  * 02 if there is no controller pack.
+  * 0x02 if there is no controller pack.
-  * 04 if the previous controller read/write address CRC showed an error.
+  * 0x04 if the previous controller read/write address CRC showed an error.

 ### Status command (0x01)